toonsevrin/Networking-assignments/A2p3-OSI/README.md

 ## Repeater - Layer 1: Physical
 "In telecommunications, a repeater is an electronic device that receives a signal and retransmits it." - Wikipedia

-Because these devices work with the actual physical signals and don't interpret any data (headers...), they reside on the first layer.
+Because these devices work with the actual physical signals and don't interpret any data (except the preamble, which is L1), they reside on the first layer.